RelayKey

 Audit

-Every request, captured.
+Every request, attributed.

 Audit log